HOT CROSS BUNS

 - Once the dough balls have proofed, notice how they become enclosed together, doubling in their size.

 - Empty the flour paste to a piping bag, nozzle or a plastic bag, gently drag over the paste forming crosses over the dough balls.
-If your paste is too runny, simply add in more flour.
-I found mine to be a tad runny but i prefer it that way.

 - Place the buns into the preheated oven & bake for 15 to 20 minutes until golden.